aregtech/areg-sdk/README.md

 Ideally, AREG is used in multi-tasking projects or in the projects where connected Things need to communicate in real-time mode.

-## Network communication model
+## Inter-process communication

-As a network communication model, AREG framework is using Multicast Routing (MCR) that has combined features of client-server and publish-subscribe network communication models.
-In MCR client-server nodes have logical connections and all messages pass via message router.
+The IPC of AREG framework is based on Multicast Routing (MCR) network communication model that has combined features of client-server and publish-subscribe models.
+In MCR client-server nodes have logical connections and all messages pass via router.
 Every application in the network can provide multiple logical nodes where every node can be a mixture of logical servers and clients.
 This approach helps to form a mesh of services to trigger directly on connected Things.

-The benefits of such approach are connection abstraction, a higher degree of data privacy, network mesh, application scalability, fault tolerance, dynamic connection and message distribution, and optimized streaming.
+The benefits of such an approach are connection abstraction, a higher degree of data privacy, network mesh, application scalability, fault tolerance, dynamic connection and message distribution, and optimized streaming.

-## Automations and tools
+## Development benefits

 In the AREG framework service discovery and messaging are fully automated.
-There is no need manually checking service availability or message dispatching.
-All clients waiting for a specific service get notified whenever service is available and all messages are automatically delivered to the target component.
 In addition, the SDK has a code-generator that does the tedious job for developers and keeps codes clean.
-For the examples of generated codes, see source code [examples](#examples) of services.
+For the examples of generated codes, see services source code [examples](#examples).
+Software developers can benefit by using AREG framework:
+* The automations and code generator help to focus on business logic.
+* Transparency of service physical location as if developers would write code for a single process application.
+* It automatically makes the application design modular.
+* Easier to create a simulator by simulating data layer and placing it in another process.
+* Featured logging scopes allow to filter special logs and priorities without recompiling the code.

 ## Challenges and solutions